 English majors may complete a special concentration in Professional Writing.
 For a professional writing concentration, English majors must complete the requirements for the major.
 They must also complete 15 hours selected from the following courses.
-All courses must be completed with a minimum grade of C minus.
+All courses must be completed with a minimum grade of C-.
 Additional study is also recommended in basic design, in computer graphics, and in the media.

-English Major with a Professional Writing Concentration Requirements SH
+Professional Writing Concentration Requirements SH

-ENGLISH MAJOR CO URSES 39
+ENGLISH MAJOR COURSES 39

-FIFTEEN SEMESTE R HOURS FROM:
+FIFTEEN SEMESTER HOURS FROM:

-ENG 255 ENG 289 ENG 363 ENG 370 ENG 371 ENG 372 ENG 373 ENG 375 ENG 377 ENG 378 ENG 379 ENG 455 Playwriting I Film Criticism Seminar in Tutoring and Writing Writing for the Media Writing for the Workplace Advanced Composition and Rhetoric Public Relations Writing Script Writing for Radio, Television and Film Student Publications Creative Writing Practicum in Professional Writing Playwriting II
+ENG 255 Playwriting I

+ENG 289 Film Criticism

+ENG 363 Seminar in Tutoring and Writing

+ENG 370 Writing for the Media

+ENG 371 Writing for the Workplace

+ENG 372 Advanced Composition and Rhetoric

+ENG 373 Public Relations Writing

+ENG 375 Script Writing for Radio, Television and Film

+ENG 377 Student Publications

+ENG 378 Creative Writing

+ENG 379 Practicum in Professional Writing

+ENG 455 Playwriting II

-TOTAL ' 54
+TOTAL 54